 The fork is sized like a MTB fork, with Reynolds 853 fork blades and a 1.5" tapered Paragon steerer tube.
 The Thru-Axle 15mm dropouts come from the US manufacturer.
 For travelling, the fork gets eyelets for a Tubus Tara style rack.

 The frame can also fit a rear rack.
 According to Jules' demand, there are three bottle-cage mounts.
 At last, the cable routing is internal, so he can mount a bikepacking frame bag without obstructing the brakes and derailleur functioning.

 Frame and fork are painted with a subtle shading of Porsche reference, Agate Grey and Anthracite Brown Metallic.
 To get a bicycle durable, capable to face up to every conditons, the paint is covered by a ceramic clear coat, our most resistant finish.

 Besides the frame, Jules wanted reliable and versatile wheels.
 So we build by hand a handcrafted wheelset with Velocity Aileron 32H rims laced on MTB Chris King ISO hubs with Sapim CX Rays spokes.
 Chris King hubs, with their homemade bearings, are known for their quality : we have many witnesses from clients who are riding Chris King products for many years.
 The wide rim profile enables to mount tires from 30 to 50mm wide.
 Jules will ride knobby tires, like the Michelin Racer Ultimate 29x2.00, and Compass Bon Jon Pass 35mm for smoother terrains.

-Jules plans to travel in Scotland with his Victoire Versus, and think about taking part to the French Divide over time.
-He also order this bicycle with a round the world trip in mind.
+Jules plans to travel in Scotland with his Victoire Versus, and is thinking about taking part to the French Divide over time.
+He also ordered this bicycle with a round the world trip in mind.